Loop Models and $K$-Theory: Connection to the quantum Knizhnik--Zamolodchikov equation and combinatorics

 \end{itemize} \end{thm} Only the statement about the leading coefficient of $P_\pi$ is worth explaining.
 The leading coefficient in $\beta$ corresponds to the limit $t\to 0$ where one is ``killing the fiber'' (one is considering functions that are constant on the fibers, i.e., functions on the base of the conormal variety).
-In other words, $\Psi^{(1)}_\pi(t\to 0)$ is simply the dimension of the space of global sections of $\underline{\sigma}_\pi$.
-It is not hard to get an explicit combinatorial description of the space of global sections of any sheaf associated to an effective divisor on a Schubert variety, and check that its dimension is equal to one if and only if the divisor is zero. \rem{should I write the formula for this dimension?}
+In other words, $\Psi^{(1)}_\pi(t\to 0)$ is simply the dimension of the space of global sections of~$\underline{\sigma}_\pi$.
+It is not hard to get an explicit combinatorial description of the space of global sections of any sheaf associated to an effective divisor on a Schubert variety, and check that its dimension is equal to one if and only if the divisor is zero.